Name

 Pre War

-Walter Orchard was born on 5 October 1893 in Boxmoor, Hemel Hempstead, Herts, the son of Walter and Emily Orchard and one of ten children, two of whom died in infancy.
+Walter Orchard was born in Boxmoor, Hemel Hempstead, Herts, on 5 Oct 1893 (baptised 1 Nov 1893, Boxmoor), the son of Walter T Orchard, labourer, and Emily (nee Andrews) and was one of ten children, two of whom died in infancy.

 He was educated at Boxmoor School from 1898 and left in 1905, just after his 12th birthday, and started work at the local golf course.